Contentful Personalization & Analytics

 The allow-list only controls event emission.
 It does not control when a CMP renders, when browser storage is read, when a server writes cookies, whether a user has received a valid notice, or whether a third-party destination can receive mirrored events.

-Allow-listed events can emit before event consent is granted, but their SDK-built payloads mark context.gdpr.isConsentGiven as false until event consent is explicitly true.
+Allow-listed events can emit while event consent is unset or false, but their SDK-built payloads mark context.gdpr.isConsentGiven as false until event consent is explicitly true.

 Calling consent(false) blocks future non-allowed events in stateful clients and purges queued SDK Experience and Insights events.
 It also clears SDK-managed durable profile-continuity storage.
-It leaves the current in-memory profile, selected optimizations, and changes untouched so the application can decide whether the active session should reset.
+It leaves the current in-memory profile, selected optimizations, and changes untouched so the application can decide whether to reset the active session.
 It does not erase the consent record in your CMP, clear server cookies, delete Contentful-side profile data, or remove application-owned profile continuity.

 When withdrawal must stop both future events and profile continuity: